smudge1872/Eye_movement_detection/README.md

   ...
 ```

-Run the script in matlab
+Run the script in matlab in the directory that generate_h5_files_fromEDF.m is stored.

 ## Running the detection algorithm
  The [sampleConfig.ini](https://github.com/smudge1872/Eye_movement_detection/blob/main/code/pytorchAlgorithm/sampleConfig.ini) specifies the input folder name that has the h5 files, model file name, and the output directory where the detection output is stored in .csv and pkl files.
 There are 5 model files files in the trainedModels folder corresponding to the learned models in 5 fold cross validation.